 Most people will argue that it isn’t essential; they’ll say: after all, we have been using this tool for a long time and have perfected its application.
 Not so.
 Don’t be like that.
 Accidents are unpredictable at times.

 Accidents can happen in the blink of an eye, so don’t be deceived.
 Recognize your vulnerabilities.

-Working properly with power tools necessitates several factors, including eye and lung protection, which you can obtain through specific prescription glasses.
+Working correctly with power tools necessitates several factors, including eye and lung protection, which you can obtain through specific prescription glasses.

 In addition, it is critical to protect oneself from inhaling harmful gases for your overall well-being.

 As a result, you must make sure that you have all of the necessary personal protective equipment for the job.

 Use the fundamental ones first, as required by the OEM or the authorities in your field.
 It could be the organization in charge of your day-to-day operations.

 Never attempt to work on a piece of machinery that is too small to be held safely.

 Instead, ensure that your operations are carried out with your guard in place or adequately adjusted.